The SaaS marketplace: Technology stack examples to win in 2023By Emily Dyrland

 So how does she decide what her clients need?
 “Our clients are going to lead us where we need to go; we simply listen to them.
 They ask questions and present us with their problems.
 Then it’s up to us to figure out the most appropriate solution.
 I have found that the Vendasta Marketplace has a solution to almost anything a client could ask for,” she says.

 Christopher finds success by selling her pre-built bundles and then adding other solutions as she learns more about her client’s needs.
 The tiered system she uses has three starter packages to choose from, each of which includes listings and reputation management as a base.
 “We make it so that it’s affordable to everyone.
 The foundation is set and any work we do on top is going to be successful.”

 This extra work includes additional products from the Vendasta Marketplace that stack success for each of Christopher’s clients.
 This is an opportunity to use an online marketplace to add to your client's tech stack and increase.
 As an example, a competitor once reached out to one of Christopher’s clients with an offer for a text messaging product that he needed.
 This client came to Christopher and she was able to counter that offer with a similar product from the Vendasta Marketplace.
 In the end, the client opted to keep everything in-house with The Christopher Agency, saving himself another login and another party to work with.
-This is the online marketplace advantage for both clients and agencies.
+This is the online SaaS marketplace platform advantage for both clients and agencies.

 - Marketing and Advertising

 - Booking and Scheduling

 - Billing and Payments